Guannan1900/GraphDTI_preprocess/data.md

             └── negative
 ```

-- graph2vec_optimization -> Graph2vec features with different number (10, 20,...,70) of the connected nodes of the target protein and the same Mol2vec features for the sampled instances used to optimize Graph2vec features for GraphDTI.
+- graph2vec_optimization -> Different Graph2vec features with different number (10, 20,...,70) of the connected nodes of the target protein and the same Mol2vec features for the sampled instances used to optimize Graph2vec features for GraphDTI.
 - feature_integration_training -> the original features for the training instances
 - feature_integration_test -> the original features for the test instances
 - training_data -> The pickle files representing feature vectors for all instances in the training dataset used for GraphDTI.